 Cinema production classes focus on fiction, documentary, or experimental film and video, digital animation, and an introductory course on the modes of film production.
 The department's production studio features cameras and equipment for students, plus 50 digital editing stations equipped with FinalCut Pro editing software.
 Classes are offered at the intermediate and advanced level, and class sizes are typically small.

 Cinema students also participate in workshops with nationally recognized documentary and feature filmmakers who visit campus.
 Recent guest educators include feature filmmakers Paul Schrader (Taxi Driver, Raging Bull), Andrew Smith (The Slaughter Rule), and Jon Jost (Homecoming); documentarians Sarah Price (American Movie, Yes Men) and Camille Billops (String of Pearls); and film artists David Gatten, Su Friedrich, and Nathaniel Dorsky.

 The Bachelor of Arts (BA) degree in cinema features interdisciplinary study of film, the production of creative work in film, video, and interactive multimedia, and courses about historical, critical, and theoretical issues in filmmaking.

 - Modes of filmmaking

 - An advanced film studies or production course

-See Cinema and Comparative Literature in the UI General Catalog to learn more about course work for the cinema degree and graduating with honors.
+See Cinema in the UI General Catalog to learn more about course work for the cinema degree and graduating with honors.

 Minor in Cinema